Gajanan Vijay: Summary

-The chapter began on Akshaya Tritiya, whence Maharaj demonstrated his yogic powers by infecting the curry for the event of Akshaya Tritiya by Jankiram Sonar, with worms, after he dishonoured the saint, and refused to light the saint’s pipe.
+The chapter began on Akshaya Tritiya, whence Maharaj demonstrated his yogic powers by infecting the curry for the event of Akshaya Tritiya by Jankiram Sonar, with worms, after he dishonoured the saint, and refused to light the saint's pipe.
 Gajanan Maharaj later removed the worms from the curry after Jankiram Sonar apologized to the saint.
-The saint also insisted to eat Kanhole by Chandu Mukin made a month ago, and when Chandu found them in a earthen pot later, they were still fresh and did not feel stale.
+The saint also insisted to eat Kanhole by Chandu Mukin made a month ago, and when Chandu found them in an earthen pot later, they were still fresh and did not feel stale.
 Sri Gajanan Maharaj also met a Brahmin called Madhao, who had lost his spouse and children.
 He lost interest in life and began starving himself to beg the pardon of god.
 Maharaj told him not to starve himself, then showed him Yama, the god of death.
 Madhao insisted Maharaj to send him to Vaikuntha.
 Maharaj did so.
 Sri Gajanan Maharaj desired to listen to the Vedic Scriptures, and soon after a team of learned Brahmins appeared in Shegaon.